stanfordnlp/dspy/docs/building-blocks/6-optimizers.md

 * If you have slightly more data, e.g. 50 examples of your task, use `BootstrapFewShotWithRandomSearch`.

-* If you have more data than that, e.g. 300 examples or more, use `BayesianSignatureOptimizer`.
+* If you have more data than that, e.g. 300 examples or more, use `MIPRO`.

 * If you have been able to use one of these with a large LM (e.g., 7B parameters or above) and need a very efficient program, compile that down to a small LM with `BootstrapFinetune`.